nocapstakepool/cardano-node/README.md

 ./gLiveView.sh
 ```
 - Now we have to our node sync with the entire blockchain (May take a long time depending how large the blockchain is already - a few hours to a day or longer)

+---

+## Part 4 - Create an AMI copy and deploy to AWS for Produce Nodes